UTSAVS26/PyVerse/Advanced_Projects/Audio Controlled File Navigation System/README.md

 - You can change the Whisper model size by editing the `model_size` variable in `whisper_fileNavigator.py`.
 - If you encounter issues with CUDA, you can set `device="cpu"` in the script.
 - The script prints debug information to help diagnose issues with audio input or model inference.

+## Troubleshooting

+### Common Issues

+#### "Model Not Found" Error
+- Ensure the vosk model is downloaded and extracted to the correct directory.
+- Check that the model folder name match exactly what's expected in the code.

+#### "CUDA not available" Error
+- The project uses CUDA by default.Go to whisper_navigator.py file and on line 12 change device="cuda" to device="cpu".

+#### "Microphone"
+- Check Windows privacy settings for microphone access.

+#### "Audio Input Problems
+- Test your microphone with other applications.
+- Try adjusting the `blocksize` parameter in the audio stream configuration.
+- ensure no other application are using the microphone exclusively.